Updating the Metal and Diamond Mining Effluent Regulations

 Effluent Monitoring Conditions - Acute Lethality Testing

-Effective June 1, 2021, no less than once per month, when salinity of the effluent is less than ten parts per thousand and effluent is not deposited into marine waters, the MDMER requires that mine effluent not be acutely lethal to Rainbow Trout.
-In addition, when salinity is less than four parts per thousand and effluent is not deposited into marine waters, the MDMER requires that mine effluent not be acutely lethal to Daphnia Magna for mines to maintain their authority to deposit.
-Threespine Stickleback is a marine species can now be used to test for acute lethality when salinity is equal or greater than ten parts per thousand and effluent is deposited into marine waters.
-When effluent is determined not acutely lethal for 12 consecutive months, the testing frequency may be reduced to once in each calendar quarter from that final discharge point.
+As of June 1, 2021, no less than once per month, when salinity of the effluent is less than ten parts per thousand and effluent is not deposited into marine waters, the MDMER requires that mine effluent not be acutely lethal to Rainbow Trout.
+Starting in June of this year, when salinity is less than four parts per thousand and effluent is not deposited into marine waters, the MDMER also requires that mine effluent not be acutely lethal to Daphnia Magna.
+When effluent is determined not to be acutely lethal for 12 consecutive months, the testing frequency may be reduced to once in each calendar quarter from that final discharge point.

 Environment and Climate Change Canada.
 2017.
 Regulations Amending the Metal Mining Effluent Regulations.
 Vol. 151, No. 19 – May 13, 2017.